loftuxab/alfresco-community-loftux/projects/installer/README_jboss_linux.txt

 - If you wish to use OpenOffice document transformations, run 'start_oo.sh'
 - You can now try Alfresco by visiting:

-http://localhost:8080/portal and navigating to 'web-client' from the Page Menu and then maximizing the portlet (top-right-most icon).
+http://localhost:8080/portal and navigating to 'Alfresco' from the Page Menu and then maximizing the portlet (top-right-most icon).

 Or: